 Five years, three more Northern Inuit puppies and a German Shepherd cross rehome later - after periods of happiness, devastation and loss which cannot be explained merely in a few words so instead I will leave it there - and my attention returned to watching the progress of the native Japanese breeds which I had always admired.
 After large amounts of research and contacting breeders of Shiba Inu, Shikoku Inu and Hokkaido Ken I decided that my next dog would be something a little different.
 In October of 2015 I contact Sophie of Kyuden Kitsune kennel in France and asked to be put on her waiting list to bring home a Hokkaido Ken puppy when the time was right and, in August of 2016, Sophie contacted me to say her beautiful white girl Katsura had given birth to three gorgeous white puppies.
 We were offered the only girl of the litter, and after a 24 hour debate involving much persuasion on my part, it was decided - Kirin was coming to live with us!

 When we're not dog walking we enjoy camping weekends with our pack at Honiahaka shows, we may not always do that brilliantly in the ring but it's all good fun and the dogs have a blast running around the fields being as naughty as possible!
-I also attend a lot of events between April and September, helping Tracey of Honiahaka with her breed stand where Kiba 'works' as a meet and greet dog (getting cuddles and lying around all day, so much work). and Kirin comes along to be an ambassador for her breed over in the UK.
+I also attend a lot of events between April and September, promoting the Hokkaido Ken and the other Japanese breeds at dog shows across the South of England, with Kirin, Satsuki and Chuuya taking up breed ambassador duties as meet-and-greet dogs.
 My dogs are my life and I spend 24 hours a day with them, 7 days a week - except for the occasional excursion to see my family who don't appreciate the pack descending on their house or when I take a much needed weekend break away with friends to the spa!